charlottegoebel/Volleyball-Data-Analysis/_build/site/public/README-faae8cd17f677daf4f977b91aa7056b5.md

 ### Arun
 ![](#saachi)
-Arun has very high serving, serve-receiving, ball handling, kill, and digging percentages.
+Arun has very high serving, service receiving, ball handling, kill, and digging percentages.
 She also has a high blocking percentage.
 Additionally, though hard to see, she has a good hitting percentage.
 This is most likely the result of high playing time.
 She rarely saw the bench during the season playing all the way around on the court at some point in every set of every game.
 Arun had more chances to put up successful stats.
 Her position as an outside hitter also means that her blocking and hitting percentages should be good because that is her main job on the front row.
 Her serve-receive and dig percentages should also be good because that is her main job when on the back row.

 ### Layno
 ![](#jules)